RobertHSchmidt/springframework/spring-projects/trunk/spring-ws/spring-ws-samples/echo/readme.txt

 2. INSTALLATION

-Simply run 'ant war' and deploy the war file generated in target/artifacts/war
+Simply run "mvn package" and deploy the war file generated in target